anu1436/Python/Readme.md

 # Birthday Wish Riddle Game

 ## Overview
-This is a simple Flask web application that presents the user with a series of riddles.
+This is a very simple Flask web application that presents the user with a series of riddles.
 The user must solve each riddle to proceed to the next one.
 At the end, a special birthday message is displayed.

 ## Features
 - Multiple riddles with a smooth transition from one to the next